How’re you seeing what you see?

 I’ve had conversations like the children of Israel, where I missed the time where I didn’t have to worry about how I was going to pay my rent.
 It was definitely time for me to leave my job.
 The grace has absolutely lifted.
 There is no doubt about that.
 It was time to go.
 And every time I substitute and try to stick my toe in to go back, I remember very quickly how much it was time for me to go.
 But there was the temptation, the very real temptation of at least I didn’t have to worry about this or at least I had that.

 And in those “at least” times, when the day-to-day-ness of walking this out seems overwhelming, when the bill collectors are the people who check on me the most, I remember God’s faithfulness to the children of Israel even in the Manna season.
 Yes they were in a season of Mana where every day was about just having enough, about wondering if you were going to have enough, and feeling like your whole existence was about having to believe God just to get enough.
 But I remember God’s faithfulness to them.
 40 years they spent in that wilderness with no jobs and the Bible says they lacked nothing.
 Their clothes never wore out, their shoes never wore out, their feet didn’t even swell.
 They always had enough to eat.
 Was it what they wanted?
 No. Was it what they needed in that season?
 Absolutely.
 And I can see that same faithfulness in my own life.
 Yes, I am in a very, very slim financial season.
 But my rent is paid every month, I’ve never gone hungry, my lights don’t get turned off, and when I get my eyes on the right things, I can see God beautifully bringing me into the very thing He promised me.
 I can see His hand at work all around me.
-So I challenge to take some time and assess how are you seeing what you see, right here in the moment you’re in.
+So I challenge you to take some time and assess how you’re seeing what you see, right here in the moment you’re in.
 I challenge you to see God who has been faithful to take care of you and I challenge you to acknowledge all the signs of forward progress He has allowed you to see and experience along the way.